 A Runner's Guide to Gulf Shores and Orange Beach

-That may mean sticking to your running routine.
-With so much great scenery and trails, it’s easy to stay on routine.
-Check out some of these top spots for running in Gulf Shores and Orange Beach.
+With so much great scenery and numerous trails, it’s easy to stay on track during your Coastal Alabama getaway.
+Check out some of these top spots for running (or walking, cycling and wheeling) in Gulf Shores and Orange Beach.

-The Beach - You’ve got 32 miles of white-sand beaches to get your steps in!
+You’ve got 32 miles of white-sand beaches to get your steps in!
 If you’re not accustomed to running in the sand, give yourself a little extra time.
-Run near the water where the sand is more firm, and enjoy the view!
-Few things beat an early-morning run on Alabama’s beaches, especially when you follow it up with a great beach breakfast at your favorite Gulf Shores or Orange Beach restaurant.
+Run near the water where the sand is more firm, and enjoy the incredible view!
+For an added calf exercise, pump out a few cardio minutes in the soft sand.
+We promise a challenging workout here.
+Few things beat an early-morning run (or stroll) on Alabama’s beaches, especially when you follow it up with a great beach breakfast at your favorite Gulf Shores or Orange Beach restaurant.